Call or text (502) 528-7273 Serving Kentucky & Southern Indiana

 What Is My Doublewide Worth?
-How to Estimate Your Manufactured Home's Value
+Value Guide (2026)

 If you're thinking about selling your doublewide, the first question on your mind is probably "what's it worth?"
 Estimating the value of a manufactured home is different from valuing a site-built house, and the answer depends on several key factors.
 This guide breaks down exactly what determines your doublewide's value and how to get a realistic estimate.